List of NHL rivalries: New York Rangers vs. Philadelphia Flyers

-The Flyers–Rangers rivalry is one of the most well-known of the league.
-They have met 11 times in the Stanley Cup playoffs, with the Flyers winning six times, and have been division rivals since the season.
+They have met 11 times in the Stanley Cup playoffs, with the Flyers winning six times, and have been division rivals since the 1974–75 season.

-There is a long-standing bitter rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, also seen in the Mets–Phillies rivalry in Major League Baseball, the Philadelphia 76ers and the New York Knicks in the National Basketball Association, and the Eagles–Giants rivalry in the National Football League.
-Games between the two teams at Madison Square Garden and Xfinity Mobile Arena are often very intense, hard-hitting affairs, as each home crowd does its best to create an unfriendly, sometimes volatile atmosphere for any visiting-team fans.
+There is a long-standing rivalry between the sports fans from New York City and Philadelphia, which are approximately two hours apart by car, also seen in the Mets–Phillies rivalry in Major League Baseball, the Philadelphia 76ers and the New York Knicks in the National Basketball Association, and the Eagles–Giants rivalry in the National Football League.

-As of the end of the 2024–25 season, New York leads the regular season record, 146–128–37–11, while Philadelphia leads the playoff record, 30–24.
+As of the end of the 2025–26 season, New York leads the regular season record, 149–128–37–12, while Philadelphia leads the playoff record, 30–24.